 - g.
-Under the Income Tax Law, the unappropriated retained earnings of \$19,985 thousand generated by the Bank until December 31, 1997 were included in the unappropriated retained earnings as of December 31, 2015 and 2014. - h.
-The income tax returns of the Bank through 2011 had been examined by tax authorities.
+Under the Income Tax Law, the unappropriated retained earnings of \$19,985 thousand generated by the Bank until December 31, 1997 were included in the unappropriated retained earnings as of December 31, 2015 and 2014.
+CIB had no retained earnings generated until December 31, 1997. - h.
+The income tax returns of the Bank and CIB through 2011 and 2013 had been examined by tax authorities, respectively.
 The Bank initiated administrative litigations due to the taxable income authorized by tax authorities was different from income tax returns from 2006 to 2011.
 Please refer to Note 37 for more information.